Dondrea Tillman: Birmingham Stallions

 On March 10, 2022, Tillman was selected in the third supplemental round of the 2022 USFL draft by the Birmingham Stallions.
 In three seasons with the Stallions, Tillman recorded over 66 tackles, and 5.5 sacks.
 His contract was terminated on June 19, 2024, to sign with an NFL team.
 In total, he won three championships with the Stallions: two in the USFL and one in the UFL.

 Denver Broncos

 On June 20, 2024, Tillman signed with the Denver Broncos.
 On August 27, he was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
 On September 18, Tillman was promoted to the active roster after placing Mike McGlinchey on injured reserve.
 Tillman made his NFL debut in Week 3 of the 2024 season against the Tampa Bay Buccaneers.
 During the game, he recorded two sacks.

 On March 4, 2025, the Broncos assigned his exclusive-rights free agent tender, keeping him under contract through the 2025 season.
 Tillman recorded his first career interception in Week 8 of 2025, returning it 36 yards after breaking multiple tackles.

+On March 6, 2026, the Broncos once again assigned his ERFA tender, this time worth $1.075 million.